|

 using Fairtrade ingredients and raising awareness in various other ways.

-The local churches also raised awareness with their Coffee Mornings and
+The local churches also raised awareness with their

 the sale of Fairtrade products.